 7) the spatial granularity size of TA in the "spatialGranSizeTa" attribute if the "UeMobilityExt2_eNA" feature is supported;

 8) the spatial granularity size of cell in the "spatialGranSizeCell" attribute if the "UeMobilityExt2_eNA" feature is supported;

+9) the last known UE location information in the "lastUeLocs" attribute if the "UeMobilityExt3" feature is supported.

+NOTE 10: Since the last known UE location information is provided at the time of subscription, it can happen that the information becomes outdated during the lifetime of the subscription.

 - if the feature "UeCommunication" is supported and the event is "UE_COMMUNICATION", shall provide: